outsinre/outsinre.github.com/_posts/2019-04-11-zookeeper-kafka.md

    Therefore, load is well balanced within the cluster.
 7. Producer

    A producer publish data to the records of its choice and decide the partition to which a record is assigned to.
-The assignment can be done in a round robin fashion to load balance.
-Instead, records can also be assigned to partitions based on the key value of the tuple.
+The assignment can be done in a round robin fashion to load balance or based on key values.
 8. Consumer

    A topic can have zero or more consumers which are also assigned to labels, forming *consumer group*s (also called *subscriber group*).
 That is to say, all consumers subscribing to a topic are divided into groups.
-That make a sense as there may exist multiple entities interested in the same topic, with each entity corresponds to a subscriber group. *consumer instance*s within a group can be separate processes or on separate machines.
+That makes a sense as there may exist multiple entities interested in the same topic, with each entity forms a subscriber group. *Consumer instance*s within a group can be separate processes or on separate machines.

    Partitions of a topic are effectively load-balanced over the consumer instances of a subscribing group, in a granularity of partitions.
-Each instance *exclusively* consumes a share of the partitions at any given time.
-In the other way around, among multiple subscribing groups, each partition is *broadcasted*.
+Each instance *exclusively* consumes zero or more of the partitions at any given time.
+If there are more instances than partitions, then some of them may be in idle state, consuming nothing.
+In the other way around, each partition is *broadcasted* in a granularity of subscribing groups.

-   The relation between partitions and consumer instances is a [surjection](https://en.wikipedia.org/wiki/Surjective_function).
    In the figure below, there are 4 partitions (P0 - P3) belonging to a particular topic (replication is left out for simplifition).
-From the figure, each partition is broadcasted to both group A and group B. Within either group, partitions are exclusively distributed (like the storage distribution above).
+From the figure, each partition is broadcasted to both group A and group B. Within either group, partitions are exclusively distributed.

    ![Subscribing Groups](/assets/kafka-consumer-groups.png)

    Subscribing groups achieve multi-subscriber support (with the help of persistent storage), namely scalability.
 Within each group, Kafaka achives parallelism and load balance.
 The points are:

-   1. Broadcast is only done between groups.
+   1. Broadcast among groups.
-   2. Exclusive distribution is done within each group.
+   2. Exclusive distribution among consumer instances of a group.

-   A subscribers' group can be esteemed as a *logical subscriber*.
+   A consumer group can be esteemed as a *logical subscriber*.
 In terms of scalability, load balance, and fault tolerance:

-   1. Consumer instances can dynamically join a group (get a share from others) and leave (i.e. die) a group (its partitions are distributed among others).
+   1. Groups can also leave and join the system.
-   2. Subscribing groups can also leave and join the system.
+   2. Instances can dynamically join (get a share from other instances) and/or leave (i.e. die) a group (its partitions are transferred to others).

 # [Deployment](https://progressive-code.com/post/17/Setup-a-Kafka-cluster-with-3-nodes-on-CentOS-7)